rogix/your-next-blog/README.md

 This a starter theme for blogging with next.js and mdx.

 It's not a theme, or a framework or nothing like that.
-It' just a _starter_.
+It' just a small functional project.

 You can clone or download it, make your changes and publish it.
 That's it.